 GDI Training and Employment offers employment counselling services and demand-driven skills training to Métis people across the province.
 Learn more about GDI Training and Employment.

 GDC delivers the first two years of a Bachelor of Arts and Science degree through the University of Saskatchewan.
 GDC courses are offered in Saskatoon and Prince Albert, and focus on Native studies, Métis studies, and Indigenous languages.
 Learn more about GDC.

 GDSF has awarded over $1 million in scholarships to Métis students.
 Learn more about scholarships.

-Since 1980, the award-winning GDI Publishing has produced over 160 Métis-specific resources.
+Since 1980, the award-winning GDI Culture and Heritage has produced over 160 Métis-specific resources.
 One project includes the Virtual Museum of Métis History and Culture, which houses the largest Métis artifact collection held by a Métis organization.
-Learn more about the publishing department.
+Learn more about the GDI Culture and Heritage department.